imagingbook/parboiled-modular/README.md

 ## A note on the unit tests

+* Some unit tests check against canonical class names and/or Java object hash values and are thus sensitive to any package and class name changes.
-* Some of the tests that read input strings from files or compare to results given in files require that line endings (EOLs) must remain *unchanged* by GIT.
+* Some of the tests that read input strings from files check againsto results provided in text files require that line endings (EOLs) must remain *unchanged* by GIT.
 Otherwise tests may fail.
   The same is true for scala source files that contain literal strings for either input or parsing results.
   EOL conversion should be suppressed by the repo's ``.gitattributes`` settings.
   However, it may be necessary to also change the global GIT settings on your client machine by ``git config --global core.autocrlf false``.